-The company acts as a financing company within the group, therefore, the largest balances in the financial statements relate to the borrowings and the associated interest reported, both of which are determined in accordance with IFRS 9.
-As disclosed in Note 13 to the financial statements, borrowings as at 31 December 2019 totalled £405 million (2018: £255 million) and consist of the 2020 8.875% bonds, 2035 5.125% bonds and 2049 2.750% bonds.
-The associated interest payable on these loans for the year ended 31 December 2019 is disclosed in Note 5 to the financial statements.
+The company acts as a financing company within the Northern Powergrid Group, therefore the largest balances in the financial statements relate to the borrowings and the associated interest reported, both of which are determined in accordance with IFRS 9 with reference to the relevant underlying loan agreements.
+As disclosed in Note 11 'Loans and borrowings' to the financial statements, borrowings at 31 December 2021 totalled £303 million (2020: £303 million) and consists of the 2035 5.125% bonds and 2049 2.750% bonds.
+The associated interest payable on these loans for the year ended 31 December 2021 is disclosed in Note 3 'Finance income and costs' to the financial statements.
 The accounting policy is disclosed in Note 2 to the financial statements.

-The key inputs into the calculation of the value of the loan and associated interest include the amortisation of initial costs and the effective interest rate.
+The key inputs into the calculation of the value of the loan and associated interest, include the amortisation of initial costs and the effective interest rate.
+There is a risk that the balance is materially misstatement due to the information not being presented in line with the agreement, or the miscalculation of the amortised costs and effective interest rate